 For liability insurance purposes and permits, dogs that are not fully (and truly) licensed service dogs are not allowed at aid stations or on the course.
 Dogs will be allowed in a very restricted area in the shade away from the runners at the start finish venue.
-This rule will be strictly enforced.
+This rule will be strictly enforced and has led to runner penalties for their crews violating this rule.
 Dogs are also not allowed on Cuyamaca Rancho or Anza Borrego trails.
 It is the runner's responsibility to brief and inform your crew and/or spectators of this restriction.
 This has in the past resulted in penalties for the runners.